-The total distributed volume (84.3k tons) represents only 2% of the total available supply (4.1 M tons).
+The total distributed volume (84.3k tons) represents only 2% of the total available supply (4.1M tons).
 This indicates that the solution is highly strategic, focusing on precisely bridging calculated deficits rather than attempting a large-scale, and far more expensive, relocation of all surplus rice.
 This makes the plan both economically viable and targeted in its impact.

-The very fast computation time suggests that the model is scalable and can be rerun quickly to adapt to changing benefit from integration with dynamic data streams.
+The very fast computation time suggests that the model is scalable and can be rerun quickly to adapt to changing conditions, such as harvest fluctuations or transport disruptions.
+This is a significant advantage for practical application in government logistics planning.
+The primary limitation of this study is that it employs a static model.
+A real-world implementation would benefit from integration with dynamic data streams.
 However, this work provides a strong and validated foundation for a data-driven national food logistics system.